microsoft/PR-Metrics/docs/creating-releases.md

    vX.X.X on publish".
 1. Enter "Release vX.X.X" in the "Release title" field, replacing the "X.X.X" with the version number.
+1. Click "Generate release notes".
-1. Enter a description of the release in the "Describe this release" field.
-This should include a bulleted list of the major changes made since the last release.
+1. At the top of the "Describe this release" field, add "## Summary" and a bulleted list of the major changes since the last release.
 1. Enable "Create a discussion for this release" and select category "Releases".
 1. Click "Publish release".
 1. Wait for the [Release build loop][releasebuild] to complete successfully.